 The number of outsourcing businesses in the digital realm is also increasing rapidly.
 Many international companies are opening their branches in Albania by employing young adults and students who have knowledge in web development, design and copywriting, data analysis, and other services.
 Language centers are also increasing the demand for language teachers, mostly for English, Italian, German and French languages.

 Economist, lawyer – state-owned and private companies in all the sectors

 Client service (private sector) – call center operator, selling agent, waiter

 Production – Agriculture, garment industry

 Albania is near to worldwide popular destinations like Italy and Greece, but despite this fact, it is still an unknown and undiscovered part of Europe.
-Albania is a country rich in history and culture, and like all the countries of the Mediterranean region enjoys a sunny climate, amazing landscapes, a long beautiful coastline both in the Adriatic and Ionian Seas, and impressive landscapes.
+Albania is a country rich in history and culture, and like all the countries of the Mediterranean region enjoys a sunny climate, amazing landscapes, beautiful coastline both in the Adriatic and Ionian Seas, and impressive landscapes.

 Thus, the tourism potential of the country is expected to spur economic growth and create new jobs where people from all areas can be well-represented as employees and managers.

 Just like tourism, there are many other sectors and industries that provide a lot of opportunities for Albanian and international citizens that want to develop their career in Albania.